mroonga/mroonga/doc/source/tutorial/storage.rst

 Choosing appropriate columns
 ----------------------------

-Groonga uses one file per column to store data, and mroonga accesses needed columns only when accessing a table to utilise this characteristic.
+Groonga uses one file per column to store data, and Mroonga accesses needed columns only when accessing a table to utilise this characteristic.

-This optimisation is done automatically in mroonga internal, you don't need any specific configuration.
+This optimisation is done automatically in Mroonga internal, you don't need any specific configuration.

 Imagine that we have a table with 20 columns like below. ::